Skip to content

 For the complete information see Expression Language Reference.

-Symbolic linking
+Symbolic linking and global vars

-Eval-level linking
+Argument linking

 "$x" | Ne(0) | And("$x" | Flip(Div(1))) | Or("$x")

-In this example the first encounter of "$x" will store the argument in isolated evaluation context and pass to the consequent term, making it available to all subexpressions, s.a.
-And("$x" | ...) (recall that expression parameters computation is lazy).
+In this example, the first encounter of "$x" stores the input value in an local environment and passes it to the subsequent term, making it available to all subexpressions, such as And("$x" | ...).
+Recall that expression parameter evaluation is lazy.

-Design-level linking
+Function linking

 "$f" << ("$x"